-It consists of a series of repeated bouts of exercise (work intervals), ranging from several minutes to just a few seconds.
-During each interval you work at a prescribed intensity for a set period of time or distance and follow this with a low intensity recovery period (recovery interval).
-The speed, duration and rest period can all be manipulated in order to achieve differing goals from your training session.
+Interval training consists of a series of repeated rounds of exercise, ranging from several minutes to just a few seconds.
+During each interval you work at a set intensity for a specific period of time or distance (work interval) and follow this with a low intensity recovery period (recovery interval).
+You can vary the speed, duration and rest period in order to achieve differing goals from your training session.

 What is interval training good for?

-Interval training is good for improving both aerobic (working with oxygen) and anaerobic (working without oxygen) energy systems and is very effective at improving your VO2 Max and anaerobic threshold.
-What this means in the real world is that you will be able to work harder (run faster) and then maintain this intensity for longer (run further still at your faster speed).
+Interval training is good for improving both aerobic (working with oxygen) and anaerobic (working without oxygen) energy systems.
+It's very effective at improving your VO2 Max and anaerobic threshold.
+This means that you'll be able to work harder and maintain this intensity for longer.
+For example, you'll be able to run faster and also run further at your faster speed.

 When should you do interval training?

-Interval training is best utilised once you have established a good baseline level of cardiovascular fitness through easy to moderate-intensity exercise.
+It's best to establish a good baseline level of cardiovascular fitness before trying interval training.
+You can achieve a good baseline level through easy to moderate-intensity exercise.

-Those who find continuous cardiovascular exercise boring or tedious may benefit from interval training as they have a shorter but more intense period of work and can use each separate interval as a mini goal within their training session.
+Those who find continuous cardiovascular exercise boring may also benefit from interval training.
+This is because there's a shorter but more intense period of work and each separate interval can be used as a mini goal within the training session.

 Example of an interval training session on a treadmill to improve speed in a runner